• Skip to primary navigation

 Primrose

-Primroses can be found here in Pennsylvania at the grocery store in January.
+Primroses are said to be a symbol of new love and new beginnings.
+They can be found here in Pennsylvania at the grocery store in January.
 They are typically only a few dollars and can come in a wide range of colors.
+Red symbolizes passion while yellow is more for warmth and love.
 I often buy a few, and when spring comes, I plant them in the garden.
-Since they are usually greenhouse-grown, their ability to come back year after year is hit or miss for me, but they certainly last a lot longer than flowers.
+Since they are usually greenhouse-grown, their ability to come back year after year is hit or miss for me, but they certainly last a lot longer than cut flowers.

 Orchid